Ohio Balance of State Continuum of Care

 The Ohio Development Services Agency, Office of Community Development (ODSA) serves as chair of the BOSCOC Steering Committee.
 COHHIO serves as co-chair.
 Together, ODSA and COHHIO are responsible for the vast majority of work related to the Ohio BOSCOC.

 ODSA serves as Ohio BOSCOC's Collaborative Applicant, which means they are responsible for submitting the annual application for CoC Program funds to HUD.
 ODSA is ultimately responsible for meeting the requirements of HUD’s CoC program, including submitting the annual CoC application on behalf of the Ohio BOSCOC, as well as Point-in-Time (PIT) Count data and updated Housing Inventory Count (HIC) information.

 COHHIO provides staff support for all activities pertaining to the Ohio BOSCOC including facilitating CoC committee meetings, collecting and submitting PIT/HIC data to HUD, preparing the annual BOSCOC CoC application, and implementing all processes related to program performance management and improvement.
 Additionally, COHHIO staff provide technical assistance to providers on the BOSCOC HMIS, basic programmatic issues, and other housing and homelessness related issues as needed.
-COHHIO’s Continuum of Care Coordinator is the primary contact for all Ohio BOSCOC work.
+COHHIO’s Continuum of Care Director and Coordinator are the primary contacts for all Ohio BOSCOC work.

 BOSCOC Committees and Workgroups

 The Ohio BOSCOC currently has four standing committees/workgroups.
 Additional workgroups are added as needed.
 Detailed information about BOSCOC committee/workgroup membership can be found here.
 Following is a list and descriptions of the BOSCOC committees/workgroups.

 The BOSCOC Board (also referred to as the CoC Board) is the primary planning body for the BOSCOC.
 Its members are responsible for making recommendations on policy decisions and reviewing and approving the work of the Steering Committee.
 In addition, the CoC Board approves the project evaluation process and completion of the CoC application for HUD funding.
 Members include housing and homeless service providers, funders, advocates, and a representative from every BOSCOC Homeless Planning Region.
 The Supportive Housing Supervisor, Office of Community Development, ODSA, and the Deputy Director for Community Development, ODSA, provide final approval for all CoC Board decisions.

 BOSCOC Steering Committee: